Freaklabs develops Arduino-based hardware for wildlife research, environmental conservation and basic infrastructure in rural and remote areas.

-Freaklabs develops customisable, Arduino-compatible hardware for environmental, conservation and wildlife monitoring, in partnership with individual researchers, research institutes, global organisations, NGOs and governments.
-We develop systems that are accessible, affordable and can be maintained by those that use them.
+We work in partnership with individual researchers, research institutes, landcare managers, global organisations, NGOs and governments to develop systems that are customised, accessible and affordable, and can be maintained by those that use them.

 What We Do

-We design new devices, adapt existing devices, and take ideas from prototype to field-ready, deployable devices.
-We also offer open source, ‘off-the-shelf’ hardware and accessories that can be adapted for different types of monitoring and deployment conditions, and provide training and advice on how to do it.
+We design new devices, adapt existing devices, and take ideas or prototypes to field-ready, deployable devices.
+We also offer hardware and accessories that can be adapted for different types of monitoring and deployment conditions, and provide training and advice on how to do it.

 For technology to have the most impact, we believe those that use it need to know how it’s made, how it works, how it can be adapted, and how to maintain it.
-Knowledge transfer is also important to us.
-Throughout the process, we emphasise understanding and skill development so our partners have the technical confidence to maintain or adapt their systems as they need to.
+Throughout the process, we emphasise understanding and skill development so our partners have the technical confidence to maintain or adapt their systems as they need too.

-Our project include adding audio triggers to camera traps to capture responses to predator/prey sounds, monitoring water levels in rice paddies fields, monitoring GPS and liquid levels in septage trucks to preventing illegal dumping into the Nile, and monitoring radiation levels in Japan.
+Our projects span wildlife monitoring, conservation, indie and small-scale agriculture, and rural and remote infrastructure.
+They include adding audio triggers to camera traps to monitor responses to predator/prey sounds, monitoring the water levels in rice paddies fields, monitoring GPS and liquid levels in septage trucks to prevent illegal dumping into the Nile, monitoring soil for conservation land management, and radiation monitoring in Japan.

 Chris ‘Akiba’ Wang

 Akiba has a background in electronics and product design and has been designing circuits for the past 25 years.
-He’s taught for MIT Media Lab and has been a researcher there as well as Keio University and Osaka University in Japan.
-His specialty is in wireless sensor networks and worked on the Zigbee standard as well as other communications standards.
+His experience spans IC and FPGA, firmware, and hardware design to manufacturing.
+His specialty is in outdoor wireless sensor networks and has been working on it since 2002.
 His work has gravitated towards technology for environmental monitoring and is now working on wildlife conservation.